centreon/centreon-documentation/versioned_docs/version-23.10/resources/glossary.md

 ## Downtime

-A downtime is a time period during which [notifications](#notification) are disabled for a resource.
-Downtimes are used during planned maintenance operations, to avoid getting unnecessary alerts.
+Downtime is a period during which [notifications](#notification) are disabled for a resource.
+Downtime is used during planned maintenance operations, to avoid unnecessary alerts.

 **See also**: [Planning a downtime](../alerts-notifications/downtimes.md).